fraggy23/salondbandscript/README.md

 # salondbandscript

-Database and bashscript to manage simple hairsalon
+SQL database and bashscript to manage simple hairsalon